For The Pleasure of Seeing Her Again

 “earthy, effervescent…an unabashedly loving tribute…a woman who ranked

-up there with Chaucer and Moliere in her skill at exaggeration and daggered
+up there with Chaucer and Moliere in her skill at exaggeration and

-humor…a Rabelasian heartiness…an entertaining raconteur--Nana has the soul
+daggered humor…a Rabelasian heartiness…an entertaining raconteur--Nana

-of an artist…Miss Flye is an ideal fit for the part of Nana.
-With her loopy, expressive body language and hectic
+has the soul of an artist…Miss Flye is an ideal fit for the part of

-a trip to the grocery store seem like a five-act Greek tragedy, only funnier…about
+business…she could make a trip to the grocery store seem like a

-the power of imagination…potent and lingering…”
+imagination…potent and lingering…”

 Jayne